-Either way, pocket gardens allow those who have no growth space at all to be able to grow something, as long as they have a wall which gets sunlight.
+Either way, pocket gardens allow those who have no growth space at all to be able to grow something, as long as they have a wall that gets sunlight.

 3. Wall Planters

-Wall planters are basic planters which attach to a wall and make it easy to grow different varieties of flowers or vegetables.
+Wall planters are basic planters that attach to a wall and make it easy to grow different varieties of flowers or vegetables.

 Again, it makes it easy to grow vegetables when you have no growth space at all, but instead only a balcony wall or divider between living spaces in urban areas.

 Pallet planters are an inexpensive way to grow a vertical garden.
 There are multiple ways to convert a pallet into a planter.

 However, I’ve used a pallet to grow a herb garden.
 I used old milk jugs and hung them on the pallet with the handle of the jug.
 It was inexpensive and simple to create.

 Shelving is an excellent option for a vertical garden because it expands your horizons.
 You can plant a container garden and put all of the containers on the shelf.

 It will make it easier to plant more varieties of vegetables in a compact space.